TerraFirmaCraft/Documentation/1.18.x/worldgen/common-types.md

 ### Weighted List

 A weighted list is similar to a [Key Value List](#key-value-list) in that it is a list of pairs, except in this list, each object has two fields, where one is a `weight` entry.
-The `weight` determines the realitive weight of that element of the list, and can be any positive number.
+The `weight` determines the relative weight of that element of the list, and can be any positive number.
 The other entry might be any other field depending on the actual list in question.

 The `weight` can also be omitted, in which case the entry will assume a default value of `1`.